Aluc4rd12/ENCRIPTADOR-projectoone/README.md

 # Encriptador

-this encriptator work allways in one way, change some letter to others
+this encriptator work allways in one way, change some letter to others, if yyou want this is a open source project and allow any tipe of modications